aguirreSL/Iceberg/README.md

 ### Start

-- You can use iceberg_example.m to generate and play a soung (edit to you loudspeaker setup).
+- You can use iceberg_example.m to generate and play a soung (edit to your loudspeaker setup).
 - You can calibrate your setup with Calibration/calibration_LSRoom.m

 ### Dependent on the following toolboxes: